We are a group of volunteers who review and approve themes submitted to be included in the official WordPress Theme directory.

-The reviewer does a review checking the required items and noting any recommendations.
+The reviewer does a review by checking the required items and noting any recommendations.

-- If all the required items aren’t met, the theme should not be approved and left open for updates.
+If all the required items aren’t met, the theme should not be approved and left open in reviewing status for updates.

-- Once a theme passes all required checks, the theme is approved to go live.
+Once a theme passes all required checks, the reviewer marks the theme as approved.

-- If issues are found during the review, the ticket will be updated and the theme author and reviewer asked to continue the review.
+If issues are found during the final review, the ticket will be reopened and the theme author and reviewer asked to continue the review.

-- Once a ticket has been marked live it shows up on the WordPress.org repo and all updates to it from then on are done in the update queue.
+When no issues are found the ticket is marked live and the theme shows up on the WordPress.org repo and all updates to it from then on are done in the update queue.

 There are no exact time frames for the queues.
 In short, the more people we have reviewing, the shorter the queues – you can find out more about becoming a reviewer here.

-Allocated tickets without a response from either the theme author or reviewer within 7 days will be closed or reallocated to a new reviewer.
+Allocated tickets without a response from either the theme author or reviewer will be closed or reallocated to a new reviewer.
 Even if you just update to say you will be unable to take action for a few days, it’s important to keep communicating in tickets.

 In some instances themes need consideration apart from the requirements.
-Where this is the case, one of the committers will review in addition to a reviewer.
-An example of this may be a licensing issue or possible cloning instance.
+When this is the case, one of the team representatives will review in addition to a reviewer.
+An example of this may be a licensing issue or possible cloning of themes.